qrvey/partner-portal/docs/admin/08-Content Deployment/definitions.md

 12. For datasets, select whether to load the data or to create the dataset without the data.
 The default setting is to load the data.
 13. Insert parameter tokens as needed.
 For more information, see "Using Parameter Tokens" above.

-### Create a deployment definition that updates an existing application
+### Create a Deployment Definition That Updates an Existing Application
 1. In Qrvey Admin, click the **Content Deployment** icon in the left-side menu and display the Deployment Definitions tab.
 2. Click **Create Definition**.
 The Deployment Definition Description page displays.
 3. At the top of the page, enter a name and description in the fields provided.